Madge Skelly

 Madeline Esther "Madge" Skelly (May 9, 1903 – May 27, 1993), later Madge Skelly-Hakanson, was an American actress, playwright, director, college professor, speech pathologist and audiologist.

 Early life

 Madeline Esther Skelly was born in Hazelwood, a neighborhood of Pittsburgh, Pennsylvania, the daughter of Charles J. Skelly and Julia Purcell Skelly.
-Her parents were Iroquois-Onandaga performers.
+Her parents were Iroquois-Onondaga performers.
 She graduated from Seton Hill College in 1924.
 She earned a master's degree at Duquesne University in 1928, and a second master's degree at the University of Arizona.
 She completed doctoral studies in speech pathology at Saint Louis University in 1962, in her late fifties.

 Career

 Theatre and radio

 Skelly began her career in theatre from an early age, and continued through college and afterwards, as an actress, director, and playwright.
 She worked at KDKA Radio in Pittsburgh, as a sound technician, writer, and on-air talent.
 She appeared on Broadway in several shows.
 She was director of the Tucson Little Theatre in Arizona, the Brattle Theatre in Massachusetts, the Kalamazoo Civic Theatre in Michigan, and, from 1952 to 1961, managing director of the Manistee Summer Theatre.
 She wrote at least twenty plays.
 The Manistee Civic Theatre has a Madge Skelly Tower, named for Skelly in 1974.
 One of the young actors she mentored at Manistee was James Earl Jones.

 Skelly was dean of drama and dean of women at Duquesne University.
 She taught speech at the University of Arizona, and speech and drama at Maryville College.